TJP93/SC-Final-Project/README.md

 This website has been created to showcase what I have learned on the Shift-Click Intro to Coding Course, using my skills in HTML, CSS and JavaScript.

-While it is still very basic, I hope that this page shows how much I have progressed so far on my coding journey.
+While it is still rather basic, I hope that this page shows how much I have progressed so far on my coding journey.